Supervised injection site: Predicted cost effectiveness

-The cost of running Insite per annum is $3 million Canadian.
+The cost of running Insite per annum is CA$3 million.
 Mathematical modeling showed cost to benefit ratios of one dollar spent ranging from 1.5 to 4.02 in benefit.
-However, the Expert Advisory Committee expressed reservation about the certainty of Insite’s cost effectiveness until proper longitudinal studies had been undertaken.
+However, the Expert Advisory Committee expressed reservation about the certainty of Insite's cost effectiveness until proper longitudinal studies had been undertaken.
 Mathematical models for HIV transmissions foregone had not been locally validated and mathematical modeling from lives saved by the facility had not been validated.